wangziqi2013/wangziqi2013.github.io/_posts/2019-12-24-understand-zsim-cc-sim.markdown

 held by the lower level cache (i.e. the shared vector).
 As a result, when upper level caches issue the request, it must also pass a pointer to lower level caches such that the latter can assign the coherence state of the block when the request is handled.
 This pointer is stored in the `state` field of the `MemReq` object.

+We summarize the fields and their purposes in the tables